 - participatory action research.

 Research alone however, does not necessarily lead to improved care.
 Effective dissemination strategies are required to ensure older people benefit from research findings.
 Translation of research into everyday practice is complex and is itself a field of research often referred to as ‘knowledge translation’.
 A literature review carried out by Masso and McArthy in preparation for the Encouraging Better Practice in Aged Care (EBPRAC) program identified the following factors as being important for consideration for the implementation of evidence-based practice:

 - a receptive context for change

 - having a model of change to guide implementation

 - staff with the necessary skills

 - the nature of the change in practice

 - systems in place to support the use of evidence, and

 Many RACFs are becoming involved in research projects.
 Some may be included as a setting for research work.
 Others may collect data.
 Some RACFs may have received a grant and be working on their own research project.
 Some aged care providers, recognising how critical research is to core services and care provision, have embedded research teams into their organisations.
 Others have made collaborative funding arrangements with universities to create aged care based academic positions.

 Initiatives such as the NHMRC Partnership Centre for Dealing with Cognitive and Related Functional Decline in Older People aims to bring teams of decision makers and researchers together through national collaborations addressing issues of priority.
 Sixteen aged care organisations across the country were designated Teaching and Research Aged Care Services (TRACS).
 These centres combined research with teaching and care provision providing a focus for disciplinary training and development.
-Final reporting in 2016 showed that most age care facilities involved in the TRACS program gained a positive benefit although in-house capacity and infrastructure to support education was a requirement.
+Final reporting in 2016 (2.43MB pdf) showed that most age care facilities involved in the TRACS program gained a positive benefit although in-house capacity and infrastructure to support education was a requirement.